 This foul odor could be very difficult to get out of your HVAC system, so a thorough cleaning is your best option.
 Your indoor air quality may suffer otherwise.

 3. Chemical or Vinegar Smell

 There are several problems that can produce a mini-split chemical smell.
-To ensure your technician quickly pinpoints the source, it’s best to be as specific as you can.
+To ensure your technician quickly finds the source, it’s best to be as specific as you can.
 Many homeowners describe it as a mini-split vinegar smell.
-This could be an electrical malfunction and may be accompanied by chemical residue on the damaged components.
+This could be an electrical malfunction and is often accompanied by chemical residue on the affected components.

-You’ll want to address this as soon as possible, as damage to these components may keep the mini-split from working entirely.
-Three Rivers Heating & Cooling staff will do their best to finish repairs soon.
+You’ll want to address this quickly, as damage to these components may prevent the mini-split from working entirely.
+Three Rivers Heating & Cooling staff will do their best to complete repairs soon.

-When your mini-split starts to smell, contact the HVAC pros at Three Rivers Heating & Cooling.
+When your mini-split starts to smell, call the HVAC pros at Three Rivers Heating & Cooling.
 Many of these odors are best resolved with professional cleaning.
 And if something has broken, swift repairs are more affordable and less stressful.
-You can depend on us to ensure your mini-split system continues to facilitate efficient, clean-smelling comfort.
+You can trust us to ensure your mini-split system continues to facilitate efficient, clean-smelling comfort.

 Want to learn more?
 Get in touch with our staff today.
 You can request a free quote or an appointment by giving us a call at .